HiskiHuovila/runecycle-srd/docs/MonsterBuilder.md

 - Climb (1): Is able to climb on all surfaces and does not consider climbing Difficult Terrain.
 - Empowered Attacks (2): Inflicts a certain Condition in addition to dealing damage if at least 1 damage is dealt.
 - Ethereal (1): Has permanent effect of Wraithwalk.
 Can still be attacked.
-- Explode on Death (2): Explodes on death with a circular area with diameter Close with damage of 2.
+- Explode on Death (2): Explodes on death an Attacks everyone within Touch with 2 damage.
 - Fast (1): Has an additional Step each turn.
 Optional: Can leap up to Nearby by combining steps.
 - Fast Strike (2):  Close Combat Attacks immediately after moving to Touch range of an enemy have adv.
 - Flight (1): Has the Flight Runic Power.